 Search engines are losing their grip on your audience.
 Gartner predicts a 25% drop in traditional search volume by 2026, and when Google does show results, AI Overviews are eating the clicks.
-Pew Research found that users are 46.7% less likely to click any link when an AI summary appears.
+Pew Research found users click only 8% of the time when an AI summary appears, vs 15% without.
 The old game was ranking.
 The new game is getting cited.

 Being cited by AI is the new click.
-When ChatGPT, Perplexity, or Gemini answers a question and names your brand as the source, that carries more weight than a blue link on page one ever did.
-The user doesn’t need to click through to trust you.
+When ChatGPT, Perplexity, or Gemini answers a question and names your brand as the source, that carries more weight than a blue link on page one.
+The user doesn't need to click through to trust you.
 The AI already vouched for you.

-This guide breaks down how AI models choose what to cite, what makes content citable, and what you can do today to increase your citation rate across every major AI platform.
+This guide breaks down how AI models choose what to cite.
+It covers what makes content citable at both the strategic and sentence level, plus what you can do today to increase your citation rate across every major AI platform.

 Why Citation Is the New Visibility Metric